14K Gold Spot Price Per Gram: What It Is and How It’s Calculated

-The 14K gold spot price per gram today is approximately $81, derived directly from the COMEX gold spot price using one formula.
-It’s the same calculation every refiner, dealer, and buyer uses — and understanding it takes about two minutes.
+The 14K gold spot price per gram is derived directly from the COMEX gold spot price using one formula.
+It’s the same calculation every refiner, dealer, and buyer uses, and understanding it takes about two minutes.

 What Is the Gold Spot Price?

-The gold spot price is the current market rate for one troy ounce of pure 24K gold for immediate delivery.
-It trades 23 hours a day, five days a week across global exchanges — primarily COMEX in New York and LBMA in London.
+The gold spot price is the current market rate for one troy ounce of pure 24K gold, for immediate delivery.
+It trades roughly 23 hours a day, five days a week, across global exchanges, primarily COMEX in New York and LBMA in London.

-The spot price is not what you pay in a jewelry store.
+The spot price isn’t what you pay in a jewelry store.
 Retail prices include markup, craftsmanship, and dealer margin on top of spot.
-The spot price is the raw material cost — what the metal itself is worth.
+The spot price is the raw material cost, what the metal itself is worth.

-Step 1 — Convert troy ounces to grams: Divide spot price by 31.1035 (the exact number of grams in one troy ounce).
+Step 1: convert troy ounces to grams.
+Divide the spot price by 31.1035, the exact number of grams in one troy ounce.
 This gives the 24K price per gram.

 At $4,325/oz spot:

 That’s it.
-The calculator on this site runs this automatically with live COMEX data, updated three times daily.
+The calculator on this site runs this automatically with live COMEX and LBMA data, updated three times daily.
+Try it with today’s actual spot price using the gold melt value calculator.

 Yes, for practical purposes.
-Spot price and melt value refer to the same number — the theoretical gold content value at market rate.
-The distinction is semantic: “spot price” comes from trading terminology; “melt value” comes from refining terminology.
-Both describe what the raw metal is worth.
+Spot price and melt value refer to the same underlying number, the theoretical gold content value at market rate.
+The distinction is really just semantic: “spot price” comes from trading terminology, “melt value” comes from refining terminology.

-What neither term includes: dealer premium, fabrication cost, retail markup, refining fee, or any other transaction cost.
-Those are always added on top.
+Neither term includes dealer premium, fabrication cost, retail markup, refining fee, or any other transaction cost; those are always added on top.
+For the full breakdown of what melt value means and what buyers actually pay relative to it, see what is gold melt value.

 The spot price is for immediate delivery.
-Futures contracts are agreements to buy or sell gold at a set price on a future date — 30, 60, or 90 days out.
-Gold futures on COMEX (ticker GC) usually trade at a slight premium to spot, called “contango,” because of storage and financing costs over time.
+Futures contracts are agreements to buy or sell gold at a set price on a future date, typically 30, 60, or 90 days out.
+Gold futures on COMEX (ticker GC) usually trade at a slight premium to spot, called contango, because of storage and financing costs over time.

 What Moves the Spot Price Daily

-US Dollar strength.
+US dollar strength.
 Gold is priced in USD.
-When the dollar strengthens, foreign buyers need more of their currency to buy gold — demand drops and spot falls.
+When the dollar strengthens, foreign buyers need more of their own currency to buy gold, demand drops, and spot tends to fall.
 When the dollar weakens, spot tends to rise.
 This inverse relationship is the strongest short-term predictor of gold price direction.

 Real interest rates.
 Gold pays no yield.
-When US Treasury yields are high enough to offer meaningful real returns (above inflation), investors shift away from gold.
-When real rates are low or negative — as they’ve been for much of 2025–2026 — gold becomes more attractive.
-The Federal Reserve’s rate decisions are the single most market-moving events for gold.
+When US Treasury yields offer meaningful real returns above inflation, investors shift away from gold.
+When real rates are low or negative, as they’ve been for much of 2025-2026, gold becomes more attractive.
+Federal Reserve rate decisions are among the most market-moving events for gold.

 Central bank buying.
-Countries including China, Poland, India, and Turkey have been accumulating gold at record pace since 2022.
-Central bank buying in 2023–2025 drove demand that fundamentally lifted the price floor.
-This structural demand is why gold has sustained $4,000+ levels in 2026 despite periods of dollar strength.
+Countries including China, Poland, India, and Turkey have been accumulating gold at an elevated pace since 2022.
+That sustained buying has structurally lifted the price floor, which is a meaningful part of why gold has sustained $4,000+ levels in 2026 even through periods of dollar strength.

 Risk-off flows.
-During geopolitical crises, financial market stress, or systemic risk events, investors move capital into safe-haven assets.
-Gold is the oldest and most trusted safe haven.
-Every major conflict or financial shock since 1971 has produced a gold price spike within days.
+During geopolitical crises, financial market stress, or systemic risk events, investors move capital into safe-haven assets, and gold is the oldest and most trusted one.
+Gold has spiked during most major conflicts and financial shocks since the US left the gold standard in 1971, though not every single event produces an immediate, predictable move.

 Frequently Asked Questions